NetherlandsForensicInstitute/body_fluids_mRNA/README.md

 The datasets should be self explanatory.
 Note that the column 'replicate_value' specifies which replicates belong together - replicates from the same sample are numbered consecutively.

-Running `run.py` will generate all (data-based) figures in the accompanying article.
+The code that corresponds exactly to the paper is tagged 'paper_version'.
+For this commit, running `run.py` will generate all (data-based) figures in the accompanying article.
 The actual work is done in `analytics.py` and `analysis.py`.
 Results are written to the folders 'output' and 'final_model'.